chungderson/cmu-block-market/README.md

 # CMU Block Market Analysis

 An analysis of the Carnegie Mellon University dining block secondary market, where students (primarily first-years, who are obligated to purchase the university meal plan) trade excess meal swipes ("blocks") for cash via Venmo or Zelle through a Discord server.
+This repository looks best on PC/computer.

 ---
 <table>